 3. Identify an innovation partner

-Work with an ACO, payer or another risk-bearing provider to launch your program.
-Select a champion and key stakeholders to help launch the initiative and validate the initial workflows.
+Work with an ACO, plan or another risk-bearing provider to launch your program.
+Select a champion and key stakeholders to help launch the initiative and validate initial workflows.

 4. Start small